Mortgage Broker vs Bank

 What are the roles of mortgage brokers and banks?

-- Mortgage brokers in Australia are licensed credit intermediaries who assess borrowers’ needs and financial situations, then source and recommend suitable home loan products from multiple lenders.
+• Mortgage brokers in Australia are licensed credit intermediaries who help Calculate your borrowing power and assess your financial situation, then source and recommend suitable home loan products from multiple lenders.
 A home loan broker can provide advice, manage paperwork, and often assist with loan applications and refinancing processes.
 They receive commissions from lenders but are legally required to act in the best interests of borrowers under regulations set by the Australian Securities and Investments Commission (ASIC).
 You can verify a mortgage broker’s credentials through ASIC’s professional registers or by contacting industry associations such as the Mortgage & Finance Association of Australia (MFAA) or the Finance Brokers Association of Australia Limited (FBAA).

-- Banks are financial institutions that provide home loans directly to customers.
+• Banks are financial institutions that provide home loans directly to customers.
 Borrowers applying directly with banks engage with the bank’s own lending products and processes.
 Banks manage loan approval, servicing, and customer relationships internally, typically offering fewer product options compared to brokers’ lender panels.
+Browse all products from various banks at one place.

 How do interest rates, fees, and costs compare between brokers and banks?